waste-of-kindergarten/xpython37-v0.1/python/Doc/library/turtle.rst

    Return the angle between the line from turtle position to position specified by (x,y), the vector or the other turtle.
-This depends on the turtle's start orientation which depends on the mode - "standard"/"world" or "logo".
+This depends on the turtle's start orientation which depends on the mode - "standard"/"world" or "logo").

    .. doctest::
-      :skipif: _tkinter is None

       >>> turtle.goto(10, 10)
       >>> turtle.towards(0,0)